wireapp/wire-server/libs/schema-profunctor/README.md

 Here's an example of such a type.
 We can have either Seconds or Unlimited, with a caveat: 0 ~ Unlimited.

+(This examples has problems: it (a) breaks the law that `decode . encode == Just . id`, and (b) allows you to construct a value `FeatureTTLSeconds 0` to mean unlimited, which will probably break your application code.
+So consider this a suggestion what schema-profunctor *allows* you to do, not what you *should* be doing.)

 ``` haskell
 data FeatureTTL
   = FeatureTTLSeconds Word